gitacoco/dvia-2019/1.mapping-time/process/README.md

 > Have three concepts for a time visualization that includes the values from your ‘clock’ explorations and at least three ‘calendar’ variables of your own choosing.
 (Week 5 In-class Work, 25 Sep 2019)

 #### Sketch 01: Season/Month/Meridiem & Hour/Minute/Second
-Please refer to the Final folder.
+Please refer to the [final folder](https://github.com/gitacoco/dvia-2019/tree/master/1.mapping-time/final_loop_clock).

 #### Sketch 02: Moon/Month/Weekday & Hour/Minute/Second
 ![illustrative images](./Hybrid_Sketch2.jpg)